Enzyme catalysis: Induced fit

 The classic model for the enzyme-substrate interaction is the induced fit model.
 This model proposes that the initial interaction between enzyme and substrate is relatively weak, but that these weak interactions rapidly induce conformational changes in the enzyme that strengthen binding.

 The advantages of the induced fit mechanism arise due to the stabilizing effect of strong enzyme binding.
 There are two mechanisms of substrate binding: uniform binding, which has strong substrate binding, and differential binding, which has strong transition state binding.
 The stabilizing effect of uniform binding increases both substrate and transition state binding affinity, while differential binding increases only transition state binding affinity.
 Both are used by enzymes and have been evolutionarily chosen to minimize the activation energy of the reaction.
 Enzymes that are saturated, that is, have a high affinity substrate binding, require differential binding to reduce the energy of activation, whereas small substrate unbound enzymes may use either differential or uniform binding.

 These effects have led to most proteins using the differential binding mechanism to reduce the energy of activation, so most substrates have high affinity for the enzyme while in the transition state.
 Differential binding is carried out by the induced fit mechanism – the substrate first binds weakly, then the enzyme changes conformation increasing the affinity to the transition state and stabilizing it, so reducing the activation energy to reach it.

-It is important to clarify, however, that the induced fit concept cannot be used to rationalize catalysis.
+The induced fit concept cannot be used to rationalize catalysis.
 That is, the chemical catalysis is defined as the reduction of E_{a}^{‡} (when the system is already in the ES^{‡}) relative to E_{a}^{‡} in the uncatalyzed reaction in water (without the enzyme).
 The induced fit only suggests that the barrier is lower in the closed form of the enzyme but does not tell us what the reason for the barrier reduction is.

 Induced fit may be beneficial to the fidelity of molecular recognition in the presence of competition and noise via the conformational proofreading mechanism.
+However, the role of induced fit in controlling replication fidelity has been questioned and remains poorly defined.
+Experimental and theoretical analyses have suggested that induced fit alone does not provide a sufficient explanation for high replication fidelity.